andybywire/sanity-plugin-taxonomy-manager/README.md

 > This is a **Sanity Studio v3** plugin.
 > For the v2 version, please refer to the [v2-branch](https://github.com/andybywire/sanity-plugin-taxonomy-manager/tree/studio-v2).

+> 🚨 **Breaking Changes for Concept Fields**
+>
+> Version 2.3.1 of Sanity Taxonomy Manager is the last version to support the `baseUri` and `skosConceptScheme` fields that were part of version 1 and early (patch) versions of v2.
+>
+> If you are upgrading to Taxonomy Manager version 3 with concepts created in one of these early versions, install this version first. v2.3.1 includes field utilities to help you:
+>
+> - convert `baseUri` to the new schema
+> - generate unique `concept` and `conceptScheme` identifiers
+> - remove deprecated `skosConceptScheme` references in Concepts
+>
+> In Sanity Taxonomy Manager 3.0, both these utilities and the fields that support the deprecated schemes will be removed.
+Concept tags and queries will still work, but may lead to warnings in the Studio about scheme/data mismatches.
+>
+> Please feel free to reach out on [GitHub Discussions](https://github.com/andybywire/sanity-plugin-taxonomy-manager/discussions) with any questions.

 Taxonomies are crucial tools for organization and interoperability between and across data sets.
 Taxonomy Manager provides a way for content authors to create, use, and maintain standards compliant taxonomies in Sanity Studio.

 The Taxonomy Manager document schema is based on the [World Wide Web Consortium](https://www.w3.org/) (W3C) [Simple Knowledge Organization Scheme](https://www.w3.org/TR/skos-reference/) (SKOS) recommendation.
 Concept and concept scheme editor tools include standard SKOS properties, hints for creating consistent concepts and vocabularies, and validation functions for preventing consistency errors.